What are dental fillings (dental restorations)?

-Receiving one or multiple fillings is a simple and quick procedure that can be done in a single dental appointment.
+Receiving one or multiple fillings is a quick and straightforward procedure that can be done in a single dental appointment.
 Your dentist or oral health professional will remove any dental decay in the affected area with a drill or instrument.
 The hole is then cleaned and dried, and sealed up with the dental filling material.

 What are the types of dental fillings?